 In the above recipe you will see that I used the convenient glass lid of my slow cooker to serve this BBQ Chicken in without messing up another dish.

 If your slow cooker or crock pot has a removal ceramic bowl you can use it to serve it in also.

 A few popular Southern side dishes that compliment this Barbecue Chicken Recipe are BBQ or baked beans, Green Bean Casserole, mashed potatoes, Old Fashioned Potato Salad, corn on the cob or Cole Slaw.

 *Cut up a whole chicken or use your favorite pieces such as wings, thighs, or drumsticks.

-A frying size chicken is best used for this bbq chicken recipe.
+A frying size chicken is best used for this BBQ chicken recipe.

-A broiler chicken is a young chicken that weighs about 1 1/2-2lbs.
-A fryer weighs up to 3 lbs. and a roaster, which is a mature hen or rooster, weight over 3 lbs.
+A fryer chicken weighs up to 3 lbs. and a roaster, which is a mature hen or rooster, weight over 3 lbs.

 It is a complete protein source and contains calcium, phosphorus, iron, vitamins B-1, B-2, B-3, and some other trace minerals and vitamins.